BramBrooks/nc-news-sprint-2/README.md

 This application was built and run using Node.js v12.12.0.

+You can install Node from https://nodejs.org/en/

-To run this API you will need to install the following dev dependencies...
+To run this API you will also need to install the following dev dependencies.

 - chai
 - mocha